 How can I know whether a treatment or therapy I saw advertised will be useful?

-It’s a good idea to talk to teachers and other professionals, as well as non-profit organisations such as SPELD (Specific Learning Disabilities).
+It’s a good idea to talk to teachers and other professionals, as well as non-profit organisations such as the Australian Federation of Specific Learning Difficulties.
 These people should be able to give you reliable advice about worthwhile options.

 Good literacy and maths teaching, a focus on building resilience, and appropriate technology will help your child.

 What are the keys to success for people who have learning disabilities?

 - are self-aware – they know about their learning disability but define themselves by their strengths